Before you pack your bags and head home for Thanksgiving/Winter break, a Friendsgiving is in order!

 So rally the troops, appoint a DJ, and make sure to critique their music choices.
 Make sure you have a good/reliable speaker charged up and ready to go.
 This one is my favorite!

-6. Get a roll of a brown wrapping paper and some sharpies
+6. Get a roll of brown wrapping paper and some Sharpies

 This is a great one to make a tradition for your Friendsgiving celebration.